Structure of quantum measurements implementable with one round of classical communication: Introduction

 As a case study, this paper focuses on the application of LOCC measurements to the problem of locally distinguishing quantum states~\cite{discrimination_locc_review}.

 This paper is structured as follows.
-In Section \ref{sec:state_dis} we give a short introduction into the task of minimum-error state discrimination before we will discuss LOCC measurements in Section \ref{sec:locc}.
+In Section \ref{sec:state_dis} we give a brief introduction to the task of minimum-error state discrimination before we discuss LOCC measurements in Section \ref{sec:locc}.
 Specifically, we will provide complete characterisations of the set of general bipartite one-round LOCC measurements with fixed communication bounds in Section \ref{sec:1r_locc} and of the set of non-adaptive LOCC measurements in Section \ref{sec:na_meas}.
-In Section \ref{sec:examples}, our methods are applied to three different examples of state discrimination problems.
+In Section \ref{sec:examples}, our methods are applied to three different examples of state discrimination problems, respectively giving rise to particularly interesting answers to the questions (a)--(d) raised above.
 Our work is concluded in Section \ref{sec:conclusion} and explicit proofs of our two main theorems are provided in the appendices.